-The degree to which ACI and its subsidiaries are currently leveraged or may be leveraged in the future could have important consequences to ACI, including:
+The degree to which AutoCanada and its subsidiaries are currently leveraged or may be leveraged in the future could have important consequences to AutoCanada, including:

-- ACI's ability to obtain additional financing for working capital, capital expenditures or acquisitions in the future may be limited; - a significant portion of ACI's cash flow from operations could become dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for future operations; - certain borrowings are at variable rates of interest, which exposes ACI to the risk of increased interest rates; and - ACI may be more vulnerable to economic downturns and be limited in its ability to withstand competitive pressures.
+- AutoCanada's ability to obtain additional financing for working capital, capital expenditures or acquisitions in the future may be limited; - a significant portion of AutoCanada's cash flow from operations could become dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for future operations; - certain borrowings are at variable rates of interest, which exposes AutoCanada to the risk of increased interest rates; and - AutoCanada may be more vulnerable to economic downturns and be limited in its ability to withstand competitive pressures.

-ACI needs significant amounts of cash in order to service and repay its indebtedness, including the Senior Unsecured Notes.
-ACI's ability to generate cash in the future will be, to a certain extent, subject to general economic, financial, competitive and other factors that may be beyond its control.
-In addition, ACI's ability to borrow funds in the future to service its debt, if necessary, will depend on covenants in the Indenture governing the Senior Unsecured Notes, the Credit Agreement and other debt agreements it enters into in the future.
-Future borrowings may not be available to ACI under the Credit Agreement or from the capital markets in amounts sufficient to enable it to pay its obligations as they mature or to fund other liquidity needs.
-If ACI is not able to obtain such borrowings or generate cash flow from operations in an amount sufficient to enable it to service and repay its indebtedness, it will need to refinance its indebtedness or be in default under the agreements governing its indebtedness and could be forced to reduce or delay investments and capital expenditures or to dispose of material assets or operations.
-Such refinancing or alternative measures may not be available on favourable terms or at all or, if available, may not allow ACI to successfully meet its obligations under its indebtedness.
-The Credit Agreement and the Indenture restrict ACI's ability to dispose of assets and use the proceeds from such disposition.
-ACI may not be able to consummate such dispositions or obtain the proceeds that ACI could realize from them, and any proceeds may not be adequate to meet any obligations then due under the indebtedness.
-The inability to service, repay and/or refinance its indebtedness could negatively impact ACI's financial condition and results of operations.
+AutoCanada needs significant amounts of cash in order to service and repay its indebtedness, including the Notes.
+AutoCanada's ability to generate cash in the future will be, to a certain extent, subject to general economic, financial, competitive and other factors that may be beyond its control.
+In addition, AutoCanada's ability to borrow funds in the future to service its debt, if necessary, will depend on covenants in the Indenture governing the Notes, the credit agreements governing the Secured Facilities and other debt agreements it enters into in the future.
+Future borrowings may not be available to AutoCanada under the Secured Facilities or from the capital markets in amounts sufficient to enable it to pay its obligations as they mature or to fund other liquidity needs.
+If AutoCanada is not able to obtain such borrowings or generate cash flow from operations in an amount sufficient to enable it to service and repay its indebtedness, it will need to refinance its indebtedness or be in default under the agreements governing its indebtedness and could be forced to reduce or delay investments and capital expenditures or to dispose of material assets or operations.
+Such refinancing or alternative measures may not be available on favourable terms or at all or, if available, may not allow AutoCanada to successfully meet its obligations under its indebtedness.
+The Secured Facilities and the Indenture restrict AutoCanada's ability to dispose of assets and use the proceeds from such disposition.
+AutoCanada may not be able to consummate such dispositions or obtain the proceeds that AutoCanada could realize from them, and any proceeds may not be adequate to meet any obligations then due under the indebtedness.
+The inability to service, repay and/or refinance its indebtedness could negatively impact AutoCanada's financial condition and results of operations.